alenana99/memod/README.md

 )
 ```
 Now, we are ready to perform GSEA with fgsea function from the FGSEA package.
 It requires:
-- pathways: A list of pathways.
+- pathways: A list of functional pathways (we use KEGG KO, but you can use others).
 - stats: The ranked vector of observed-to-expected ratios.

-To generate a list of pathway we can use the eggNOG-emapper annotation:
+To generate a list of pathways we can use the eggNOG-emapper annotation.
+This part creates a list of pathways where each KEGG pathway (KO) is associated with the genes (query) that map to it.
+The split() function splits the genes vector by the KEGG_ko, producing a list where the names are the KEGG pathways and the elements are the genes belonging to each pathway.
 ```
 pathways <- split(emapper.annotations$query, emapper.annotations$KEGG_ko)
 ```
-This part creates a list of pathways where each KEGG pathway (KO) is associated with the genes (query) that map to it.
-The split() function splits the genes vector by the KEGG_ko, producing a list where the names are the KEGG pathways and the elements are the genes belonging to each pathway.
 To create the vector of gene statistics:
 ```
 GATC_ranked_v <- setNames(GATC_tot$`obs/exp`, GATC_tot$attribute)
 ```
-This creates a named vector L_GATC_ranked_v, where the values are the observed-to-expected ratios (obs/exp) from the dataset, and the names are gene identifiers (attribute).
+This creates a vector, where the values are the observed-to-expected ratios (obs/exp) from the dataset, and the names are gene identifiers (attribute).
 This vector will be used as the input for the GSEA analysis to rank the genes based on their methylation status.

-Now, let's run GSEA:
+Now, let's run fgsea:
 ```
 GATC_fgseares <- fgsea(pathways = pathways,
 stats = GATC_ranked_v,